-- 1. Back up your database, data directory and code - 2.
+- 1. Back up your database, data directory, and code - 2.
 Download the new version of Elgg from http://elgg.org - 3.
 Update the files - If doing a patch upgrade (1.9.x), overwrite your existing files with the new version of Elgg - If doing a minor upgrade (1.x), replace the existing core files completely - 4.
-Merge any new changes from htaccess_dist into .htaccess - 5.
-Merge any new changes from settings.example.php into settings.php
+Merge any new changes to the rewrite rules - For Apache from install/config/htaccess.dist into .htaccess